cj-mills/cjm-fasthtml-byok/claude-docs/BYOK_GUIDE.md

-# Claude Code Guide: Using cjm-fasthtml-byok Library
+# BYOK Guide: API Key Management for FastHTML Applications

+*Guide for Claude Code and developers using the `cjm-fasthtml-byok` library*

 ## Overview